limonyellow/corona-testing/README.md

 7 - 111

 In this case there will be 3 test kits.
 In each kit we will puts the sample of every subject that has '1' in the the related position.
 For an instant, the first kit will have all the samples of subjects that has '1' in the *first* position:
-      V
 1 - 00**1**
 3 - 01**1**
 5 - 10**1**
 7 - 11**1**

 The second kit will have all the subjects with '1' in the *second* position:
-     V
 2 - 0**1**0
 3 - 0**1**1
 6 - 1**1**0